erik73/hassio-addons/tellsticklive/DOCS.md

 ### Starting the add-on

-After installation you are presented with a default and example configuration.
+After installation you are presented with an example configuration.

 Adjust the add-on configuration to match your devices.
 See the official add-on configuration options for details.